jarun/buku/README.md

 `buku` (formerly `markit`) is a cmdline bookmark management utility written in Python3 and SQLite3. `buku` exists because of my monumental dependency on <a href="http://historio.us/">historious</a>.
 I wanted the same database on my local system.
 However, I couldn't find an equally flexible cmdline solution.
 Hence, `Buku`!

+You can add bookmarks to `buku` with tags, optionally fetch page title from web, search by keywords for matching tags or title or URL, update and remove bookmarks.
+You can open the URLs from search results directly in the browser.
+You can encrypt or decrypt the database file manually, optionally with custom number of hash passes for key generation.

 The SQLite3 database file is stored in `$HOME/.cache/buku/bookmarks.db` for each user.

 `buku` is GPLv3 licensed.